Types of Splunk software licenses

 - The Beta license typically enables Enterprise features, but is restricted to Splunk Beta releases.

-- A license for a premium app is used in conjunction with an Enterprise or Cloud license to access an app's functionality.
+- A license for a premium app is used in conjunction with an Enterprise or Cloud license to access the functionality of an app.

 Also discussed in this topic are licensing considerations for a deployment including distributed search or indexer clustering.